 Manuel Dries (PhD Cantab 2007) is currently Head of Philosophy at The Open University.
 He holds a permanent, central academic Lectureship in Philosophy in the Faculty of Arts and Social Sciences.
 Previously he held a Junior Research Fellowship (2007–10) and a Research Fellowship (2010–13) at Wolfson College and the Faculty of Philosophy at the University of Oxford.
 He remains an affiliated member of Oxford’s Faculty of Philosophy and St. Hilda’s College.
 He has been Visiting Professor at Shanghai's Tongji University (March-April 2017) and has taught at Beijing's Renmin University as part of the UK-China Philosophy Summer School, organized by the Chinese Academy of Social Sciences.

 Research Interests: post-Kantian European philosophy, philosophy of mind, ethics, aesthetics.

-Manuel Dries has acted as Academic advisor for the BCC Four series Genius of the Modern World: Nietzsche (June 2016).
+Manuel Dries has acted as Academic advisor for the BCC Ideas and the Four series Genius of the Modern World: Nietzsche (June 2016).
 Between 2008 and 2011 he participated in a number of European Commission projects related to Digital Research Infrastructures (DISCOVERY Project; NietzscheSource), Semantic Web, and Open Access in Philosophy (Agora.
 Scholarly Open Access Research in European Philosophy CIP-ICT PSP-2010-4, no: 270904).